 Tom Glavine, with a Cy Young award and 244 wins, was difficult to omit.

 Longtime Brave Phil Niekro won 268 games, and his career spanned the division winners in 1969-70 and 1982.

 I would also submit Bobby Cox’s name for consideration.
 The general manager/manager turned around a floundering franchise, both with personnel moves and day-to-day moves in the dugout for 20+ seasons in addition to his first four-year stint with the team.

-Fans all over the South who fell in love with the Braves in the 1980s thanks to the Superstation TBS, would lobby hard for Dale Murphy.
-A terrific player and an outstanding man, Murph falls short for this franchise.
+Fans all over the South, who fell in love with the Braves in the 1980s thanks to the Superstation TBS, would lobby hard for Dale Murphy.
+A terrific player and an outstanding man, Murph falls just short for this franchise.

 Kid Nichols won 329 games, but 297 of those came prior to 1900, so few fans can relate to that.